BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 ## Course Utilities

-The course utilities can be accessed via the injectable `XapiCourse` service.
+The course utilities can be accessed via the injectable `XapiCourseService`.
-It contains useful utility methods for a tincan or cmi5 compatible course player.
+It contains useful utility functions for a tincan or cmi5 compatible course player.
+You can turn an angular application into a tincan and/or cmi5 compatible course within minutes.

-If you plan to use this service, you must provide an `Activity` object to be injected into the `XapiCourse`.
+If you plan to use this service, you must provide an `Activity` object to be injected into the `XapiCourseService`.
-This is the default activity object of the tincan/cmi5 course.
+This will be the activity object of the tincan/cmi5 course.

 For example: